 STEP ONE: First, heat oil in a large skillet over medium-high heat.
 Add onion with a pinch of salt, cooking until edges are lightly translucent, about 2-3 minutes.
 Then stir in garlic for 30 seconds until fragrant.

-STEP TWO: Then add chicken broth, milk, Parmesan rind, herbs, and season with salt and pepper.
+STEP TWO: Then add chicken broth, milk, Parmesan rind, herbs, and season with salt and pepper to the pan.
 Bring to a boil.

 STEP THREE: Add the uncooked gnocchi and boil for 3-5 minutes over medium-high heat, constantly stirring to prevent the pasta from sticking to the pan.
-As it cooks, the liquid should evaporate and begin to thicken.
+As it cooks, the liquid will begin to thicken.

-STEP FOUR: Once the gnocchi is tender, turn the heat down to low.
-Stir in the sun-dried tomatoes with its oil, corn, and shredded chicken.
+STEP FOUR: Once the gnocchi is soft and tender, turn the heat down to low.
+To the pan, stir in the sun-dried tomatoes with its oil, corn, and shredded chicken.
 Remove the Parmesan rind and season to taste.
 Serve immediately and garnish with fresh parsley.

 💭 Top Tips

-- Make sure to use a large, wide skillet for this One Pan Creamy Chicken and Gnocchi.
-It'll allow for more evaporation, resulting in a creamier sauce.
+- Cook in a large, wide skillet: It'll allow for more evaporation, resulting in a creamier sauce.
 I prefer using a wide skillet with tall straight edges for most of my pasta dishes.
 My favorites are the Caraway Sauté pan or brasier pan.

-- For best results, use store bought shelf-stable potato gnocchi.
-They have the right amount of starch to thicken the cream sauce and will hold up well.
+- Use shelf-stable potato gnocchi for best results.
+They have the right amount of starch to thicken the cream sauce.
 Refrigerated and vegetable gnocchi are more fragile and tender, so they easily disintegrate if overcooked.
 They also have less flour which can result in a thinner sauce.

-- Make sure to add uncooked gnocchi directly to the pan.
+- Don't boil the gnocchi first: Add the pasta directly from the package into the sauce.
 We want as much of the potato starch as possible to thicken the sauce.
-Plus, gnocchi cooks within minutes so no need to cook it first.
+Plus, gnocchi cooks quickly so no need to cook it first.

-- I love using oil-packed sun dried tomatoes.
-They're extra flavorful and juicy.
+- Find sun-dried tomatoes packed in oil: They're extra flavorful and juicy.
 Plus, the oil is great to use in sauces, salad dressings, or pizza.

-What To Serve With Creamy Chicken and Gnocchi
+What To Serve With One Pan Creamy Chicken and Gnocchi

 - Salads: Pair this decadent pasta dish with a light and refreshing salad.
 My favorites are Watermelon Beet Salad, Winter Citrus Salad, and Spinach and Strawberry Salad.